 Unfortunately, arthritis is irreversible and cartilage does not regrow.
 But management of pain is very important as that way, losing weight becomes achievable.
 Arthritis pain and weight loss can both be reduced and, in so doing, helps prevent further damage to those weight-bearing joints.

 The first thing to look at is the diet.
 It may be surprising to know that the Slim R Us way of life, the healthy eating plan, is the perfect answer for arthritis.
-A healthy balanced diet of vegetables, fruits, grains, protein, low fat dairy, and most importantly portion controlling, is the ideal weight loss management for arthritis.
+A healthy balanced diet of vegetables, fruits, grains, protein, and low fat dairy.
+Most importantly, portion controlling, is the ideal weight loss management for arthritis.

 Best foods to eat if you have arthritis pain.

 At the very top of the list would be the foods that are high in Omega 3 fatty acids.
 Simply because these have a proven track record in having potent anti-inflammatory effects.
 Fatty fish such as salmon, sardines, trout and mackerel are ideal.

 They don’t need to be coated in batter and deep fat fried!
 Salmon is perfect if it is poached or baked, as are any of the fish!